kamo04/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Display the content of /etc/passwd and /etc/hosts Display the first 10 lines of /etc/passwd
-Display the first 10 lines of /etc/passwd
-Write a script that displays the third line of the file
+Display the first 10 lines of /etc/passwd displays the third line of the file creates a file named Best school and contains the text Best School ending by a new line.